Gbouna/Web_Application_Development_Guide/Development-guide/step 1/README.md

 # Azure Resource Setup Guide

-Below is a **step-by-step manual** for setting up Azure resources in a way that is approachable for anyone—especially those new to cloud computing.
-The goal is to get you from "no Azure resources" to a well-organized environment where you can deploy your application.
+Below is a **step-by-step manual** for setting up Azure resources.

 ---

 ## Step 0: **Prerequisites**

 1. **Azure for Students Subscription**
-   - Sign up for an [Azure for Students](https://azure.microsoft.com/free/students/) account if available in your country/region.
+   - Sign up for an [Azure for Students](https://azure.microsoft.com/free/students/) account if you have not already done it.
    - This typically gives you credits to use Azure services without needing a credit card, plus free-tier services.
-   - If Azure for Students is not available, create a regular free Azure account instead.
+   - If your credit is finished, create a regular free Azure account instead.

 2. **Azure Portal Access**
    - Ensure you can log into the [Azure Portal](https://portal.azure.com).
 This is where you'll manage your resources.